 - Bake for 12–14 minutes or until lightly browned around the edges and on top.
 Drizzle each with fresh lemon juice and serve warm.

 - Cover leftover crab cakes tightly and refrigerate for up to 5 days, or freeze for up to 3 months.

 - Freezing Instructions: You can freeze the portioned unbaked crab cakes for up to 3 months.
 Thaw in the refrigerator, brush with melted butter, then bake as directed.
 You can also freeze the baked and cooled crab cakes for up to 3 months.
 Thaw, then warm up in a 350°F (177°C) oven for 10–15 minutes or until warmed throughout.
 Or bake the frozen crab cakes at 350°F (177°C) for about 25–30 minutes.

 - Special Tools (affiliate links): Glass Mixing Bowls | Whisk | Rubber Spatula | Baking Sheet | Silicone Baking Mat | Pastry Brush

 - Which Crab Meat to Use: For any questions regarding which crab meat to use, see Best Crab Meat for Crab Cakes in the blog post above.
 I highly recommend fresh (refrigerated) lump crab meat.

-- Smaller Sizes: For smaller crab cakes, divide the mixture into 12 1/4 cup portions.
-For mini crab cakes, divide into 24 2 Tbsp size portions.
+- Smaller Sizes: For smaller crab cakes, divide the mixture into 12 1/4-cup portions.
+For mini crab cakes, divide into 24 2-Tablespoon-size portions.
 Bake at the same oven temperature.
 The bake time is shorter for these smaller sizes.
 The crab cakes are done when the tops and edges are lightly browned.